Skip to content

 });

-Returns a symlink artifact with the specified target file.
+Returns a symlink recipe with the specified target path.

 Bakes to a directory artifact that merges together two or more directory recipes.
 Directories are merged recursively.
 The rightmost directory take precedence.